 Behavior modification has to be done at home, and you need to put in the work.
 But vets need to have an open mind: What works with one stressed-out pooch may be completely wrong for another.

 Worried puppies have to be dealt with early so the behavior doesn’t get ingrained, and there may be more than one way to help an older fearful dog become more relaxed at the vet.

 Where does your pet’s vet visit begin?
 Usually with a car ride.

-If your dog is thrilled to get in the car and rides with you often, then this should put Easyrider in his happy place.
-If Easy gets car sick, however, or only gets in the car for vet visits or rare trips, his anxiety can begin in your driveway.
-By the time you get to the vet, he could be nauseous, anxious or both.
+If your dog is thrilled to get in the car and rides with you often, then this should put them in their happy place.
+If they get car sick, however, or only get in the car for vet visits or rare trips, their anxiety can begin in your driveway.
+By the time you get to the vet, they could be nauseous, anxious or both.

 Your vet can help the truly anxious or nauseous dog with medications.
 We have anti-nausea, anti-anxiety and motion sickness drugs.

-Consider calming aids such as seat belts, certain carriers, Thundershirts (affiliate link), dog travel tapes, and more.
+Consider calming aids such as seat belts, certain carriers, Thundershirts, dog travel tapes and more.